tripflex/WifiWizard2/README.md

 ```
  - `ssid` can either be an SSID (string) or a network ID (integer)
  - `ssid` is **OPTIONAL** .. if not passed, will disconnect current WiFi
+ - Note that almost all Android versions now will just automatically reconnect to last wifi after disconnecting

 ```javascript
 WifiWizard2.formatWifiConfig(ssid, password, algorithm)